 “Early-stage opportunities are essential for proper pipeline management… Because late-stage opportunities are out of a manager’s hands.”

 How quickly does your average sale close?
-For some lucky companies, it may be a matter of hours, but for others, it may take months.
-Regardless, keep your current average number in mind as you examine your oldest leads.
+For some lucky companies, it may be a matter of hours, but for others, closing deals may take months.
+Regardless, keep your current average in mind as you examine your oldest leads.

-Considering the factors that caused them to stagnate could illuminate more unique factors you may not have considered with other data.
-Pairing the age with the step in the funnel or pipeline is even better, because it may reveal very telling trends.
+Considering the factors that caused them to stagnate in the buying journey could illuminate more information, giving you direction on where to make improvements.
+Also, pairing the age with the step in the funnel or pipeline can reveal very telling trends.
 Or, at the very least, it may communicate where more training would be helpful for your sales staff.

 Clear Sales Funnel Stages Will Help Your Team Drive More Deals to Close

 As you can see, having a clear and defined sales funnel in place is critical.
 Doing so gives your reps the foundation needed to understand the buying journey and perform the most effective sales actions.
 Thus, enabling them to consistently close deals and meet sales goals.

 If you follow the steps and tips above to build robust sales funnel stages, as well as continually look for areas of improvement, you’ll be well on your way to ensuring the success of your team’s sales efforts.

 Start confidently building out your sales funnel today!